salman0325/observibility/interviwe.md

-### 1️⃣ What is Observability?
+## 🔍 1️⃣ What is Observability?

 **Answer:**
-Observability ka matlab hai system ke andar kya ho raha hai usko **samajhna using data**.
+Observability means understanding what is happening inside a system **using data**.
-Ye 3 cheezon se hoti hai:
+It is achieved through three main components:

 * **Logs**
 * **Metrics**